ktorio/ktor-for-xyz/laravel/ktor-for-laravel.md

 ### Schema and Entity

-In order to interact with database, we need an object to reflect the db schema.
-Let's declare a schema object like this:
+To interact with our SQLite database, we need a Kotlin object defining the database schema.
+We will use the following code to perform simplified database migration and ensure we have a SQL table for our tasks.

 ```
 object Tasks : IntIdTable("tasks") {